v-ade-r/Chatbot-based-on-Contextual-RAG-full-OpenSource/README.md

 4. Model for reranking search results: <br>
 **Cohere**  ->  **Flashrank**

-The code allows currently only to evaluate the whole approach on the data prepared by anthropic.
+The current code is capable of evaluating the approach using data structurized like the data prepared by Anthropic.

 ## **Usage tips**
 1. Download and install Ollama